certik/theoretical-physics/src/fluid-dynamics/general.rst

 Relativistic Derivation of the Energy Equation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This section is only approximate, it roughly gets the right equations, but some
+small things still have to be improved.

 We have to write $T = \diag(\rho c^2 + \rho U, p, p, p)$, where $U$ is the
 classical internal energy per unit mass and $\rho$ is the rest
 mass density (so $\rho c^2$ is the energy density, excluding the internal